How to Become an Aircraft Mechanic (A&P Technician)

 Aircraft mechanics or A&P Technicians (short for Airframe & Powerplant) are the heartbeat of aviation.
 They're the ones who keep every flight safe, every landing smooth, and every pilot confident enough to take off again.

 And the best part?
 You don't need a college degree.
-Just solid training, curiosity, and a little grease on your hands.
+Just trade school, solid training, curiosity, and a little grease on your hands.

 What Aircraft Mechanics Actually Do